-Travel Insurance Please note: Travel insurance ensuring our minimum requirements of cover are met is mandatory on all Antarctic voyages.
 Travel insurance is one of the most important components of any trip, especially in Antarctica - the most remote and inhospitable place on Earth.
-It is vital that you have the most suitable insurance with adequate levels of cover.
-Because of the remoteness of Antarctica, medical attention and evacuations are extremely expensive, making insurance cover an absolute necessity, especially as you have invested large sums of money to travel there.
-Your travel insurance must provide cover with a minimum coverage of USD250,000 for medical expenses, evacuation (including ship-toshore transfer) and/or emergency repatriation, including cover for COVID-19 and any significant pre-existing conditions, in particular those that have the potential to give rise to issues on board.
-If you wish to discuss any points of concern, please reach out to your booking agents who can clarify or arrange a call with our Medical team if needed.
-Be aware that some travel insurance policies have minimum requirements for vaccination series (i.e 2 doses + booster) to cover COVID-19-related medical, evacuation, and/or emergency repatriation.
+You must have the most suitable insurance with adequate coverage.
+Because of Antarctica's remoteness, medical attention and evacuations are extremely expensive, making insurance coverage an absolute necessity, particularly as you have invested large sums of money to travel there.
+Your travel insurance must provide a minimum coverage of USD250,000 for medical expenses, evacuation (including ship-to-shore transfer), and emergency repatriation.
+It must also cover all significant pre-existing conditions, particularly those that have the potential to cause issues on board.
+Your insurance must include coverage for COVID-19.
+Be aware that some travel insurance policies have minimum requirements for vaccination series (i.e., two doses + booster) to cover COVID-19-related medical, evacuation, and emergency repatriation.
 Your travel insurance policy must meet these minimum requirements.
-We also strongly recommend it covers cancellation, curtailment, personal liability, personal accident, death, sickness, and loss of baggage and personal belongings as well as disruption insurance at the same time as booking, to ensure you are to your travel plans.
-We strongly advise you purchase travel covered for cancellation and curtailment from the moment know exactly what you are covered for and ensure that your Day Paddle, Snowshoeing, or Camping, please ensure your travel insurance specifically covers you for these activities. policy covers this from the time you leave to arrive home. that you confirm your Antarctic voyage.
-You need to ensure you There are many activities that can be undertaken in Antarctica.
-If you plan to participate in adventure options such as Kayaking,
+We also strongly recommend that it covers cancellation, curtailment, personal liability, personal accident, death, sickness, loss of baggage and personal belongings, and disruption to your travel plans.
+We strongly advise you to purchase travel insurance simultaneously as booking to ensure you are covered for cancellation and curtailment from when you confirm your Antarctic voyage.
+You need to know precisely what you are covered for and ensure that your policy covers this from when you leave to when you arrive home.
+If you plan to participate in adventure options such as Kayaking, Day Paddle, Stand-up Paddleboarding, Snowshoeing, or Camping, please ensure your travel insurance explicitly covers you for these activities.

 Please consider the below when choosing your travel insurance cover: WEATHER Trip delays and unforeseen disruptions are not uncommon in Antarctica - mainly due to weather and sea conditions - so a travel insurance policy that covers bad weather is an absolute must.
 ACTIVITIES There are many activities that can be undertaken in Antarctica.
-If you plan to participate in adventure options such as Kayaking, Day Paddle, Snowshoeing or Camping, please ensure your travel insurance specifically covers you for these activities.
+If you plan to participate in adventure options such as Kayaking, Day Paddle, Stand- Our minimum requirement is up Paddleboarding, Snowshoeing or Camping, please ensure your travel insurance specifically covers you for these activities.
 You need to ensure you know exactly what you are covered for and that your policy covers this from the time you leave to the time you arrive home.
-MEDICAL, EVACUATION & REPATRIATION Your travel insurance must provide cover with a minimum coverage of USD250,000 for medical expenses, evacuation (including ship-toshore transfer) and/or emergency repatriation, including cover for COVID-19 and any significant preexisting conditions, in particular those that have the potential to give rise to issues on board.
+MEDICAL, EVACUATION & REPATRIATION Your travel insurance must provide a minimum coverage of USD250,000 for medical expenses, evacuation (including ship-to-shore transfer), and emergency repatriation.
+It must also cover all significant pre-existing conditions, particularly those that have the potential to cause issues on board.
 DESTINATION SPECIFIC Select a policy that will cover all your intended destinations in Antarctica as well as countries you are travelling in before and after your Antarctic cruise.
 Some policies, for example, may not cover for travel below the Antarctic Circle.
 You need travel insurance for all destinations.

-MONETARY LEVEL OF COVER Our minimum requirement is USD250,000 for medical expenses, evacuation (including ship-toshore transfer) and/or emergency repatriation, including cover for COVID-19 and any significant preexisting conditions.
+MONETARY LEVEL OF COVER USD250,000 for medical expenses, evacuation (including ship-toshore transfer) and emergency repatriation, including cover for COVID-19 and any significant preexisting conditions.
 TRANSIT Our Antarctic expeditions depart from South America, you must ensure that you are covered from the moment you leave home to when you return, so all destinations including transit destinations are covered.